 3) But this is not all: already in 1537, Nunes also analyses the

-of the maritime chart, and states the desired property of rhumb lines
+question of the maritime chart, and states the desired property of

-the globe being represented by straight lines on the chart, usually
+rhumb lines on the globe being represented by straight lines on

-of the so-called Mercator chart in 1599, in a book, Certaine errors
+construction of the so-called Mercator chart in 1599, in a book, Certaine

-of navigation, where Pedro Nunes is abundantly quoted.
+errors of navigation, where Pedro Nunes is abundantly

 4) A final point: With all of the above in mind, it is astonishing to read in Encyclopaedia Britannica that only in the 19th-century did mariners realize that great-circle sailing is preferable for shortening distances.